ozburo/babushka/README.md

 #
 ## Template Cache Key Invalidation

-Invaliding cache keys based on Model operations is great but what about when you update the actual template itself?
+Invalidating cache keys based on Model operations is great but what about when you update the actual template itself?

 Normally you would have to flush your cache to force your template changes to take effect, or